NexPort-Solutions/expectations-docs/tdedit.md

 Upon checking the Recurring checkbox, an entry of this training program assigned to a training individual in the [Training Requirements Manager](tdmanage.md) will cause the entry to be highlighted yellow when only 10% of the entry's recurrence time period remains, or red when the entry was not set in the Reviewed state by the deadline.
 More information on the color coding of recurring training program entries may be found in the [Training Requirements Manager](tdmanage.md) help topic.

+{% hint style="info" %}
-> **NOTE** : The Samples Database feature was used as-is in most of the examples found in this help entry.
+**NOTE** : The Samples Database feature was used as-is in most of the examples found in this help entry.
 For those Typical and Custom installations which do not currently have the Samples Database installed, a 'Change' installation may be initiated to add the feature onto a workstation where Expectations is already installed.
 After installation, more information may be found out about the Samples Database feature by reading the "Samples Readme.txt" file (accessible via shortcut from the Start menu).
+{% endhint %}

 ***